SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/orphaned-resources.md

 * When the **owners of a workspace have been deleted or have blocked sign-in**
   * The **manager of one of these disabled or deleted owners is assigned as the new owner**.
-    * This can happen only if the manager is not deleted, does not have blocked sign-in and has recently logged in.
+    * This can happen only if the manager is not deleted and does not have blocked sign-in.
-  * If there are **two inactive owners** and they both have an active manager, **the role of workspace owner is assigned to the manager that has the most recent sign-in** date
+  * If there are **two inactive owners** and they both have an active manager, **the role of workspace owner is assigned to the manager having the most recent sign-in** date.
     * An e-mail notification is sent to notify this user
-  * If the manager of the deleted users or user with blocked sign-in, also has their sign-in blocked, had been deleted, or has not been recently active **, the Orphaned Workspaces task is assigned to the specific resolver as defined when setting up the policy**.
+  * If the manager of the deleted user (or user with blocked sign-in), also has their sign-in blocked, had been deleted, or has not been recently active **, the Orphaned Workspaces task is assigned to the specific resolver as defined when setting up the policy**.
     * An e-mail notification is sent to notify this user